 In addition to the extension of the temporary solvency funding relief measures, the government is now undertaking a review of the current solvency funding framework.

 The review is being led by David Marshall, former President and CEO of the Workplace Safety and Insurance Board.
 As set out in the 2016 Budget, “he will provide advice and recommendations to the Minister, with a view to assisting the Ministry of Finance in developing a balanced set of solvency funding reforms that would focus on plan sustainability, affordability and benefit security, and take into account the interests of pension stakeholders – including sponsors, unions, members and retirees.”
 A stakeholder reference group has been appointed.
-Elizabeth Brown, chair of Hicks Morley’s Pension Benefit & Executive Compensation Group, has been appointed to this group as an employer counsel representative.

 This Ontario review comes on the heels of alternative funding models having been recently introduced in Alberta, British Columbia and Quebec.
 Significantly, effective January 1, 2016, Quebec has eliminated the solvency funding requirements for private sector DB plans in exchange for a more robust going concern funding regime.